Puerto Baquerizo Moreno

 Beaches – For those looking for more of a relaxed vacation, the town is located close to several beautiful beaches, including Mann Beach and Oro Beach, which are excellent for bathing and snorkeling.
 Carola Point is another marvelous white sand beach that curves along the island in the shape of a half moon.
 This beach is home to a lighthouse, which bathers are welcome to climb up to get an aerial view of the area.
 The rock formations known as Kicker Rock (in Spanish León Dormido, Sleeping Lion) and Five Fingers can also be seen from this beach.

 Interpretation Center – This Galapagos National Park exhibition center is an excellent place to learn more about the geological and human history of the Galapagos Archipelago, as well as conservation issues and the natural history of the islands.
 The center also holds talks, lectures and concerts in its open-air theatre.

 Some guests choose to extend their visit to the archipelago by staying in a hotel on one of the islands before or after a cruise.
-See if there are any Galapagos special deals that might work for the itinerary you want.
+See if there are any Galapagos Islands tours that might work for the itinerary you want.